Skip to Main Content

 Vivien Noe, Staff Reporter

-Vivien Noe is a sophomore at the University of Texas at El Paso, pursuing a dual degree in psychology and media advertising.
-During the fall semester, she is working as a staff reporter for The Prospector.
-Noe also participates in volunteer organizations such as Women’s Volunteer Organization and College Double T Health Professions Honor society.
-Her long-term goal is to establish a career in psychology, using her skills in journalism and advertising to combat misinformation and raise campaigns about important social issues such as mental health and civil rights.
+Vivien Noe is a sophomore at the University of Texas at El Paso, studying psychology and media advertising.
+This is her second semester working as a staff reporter for The Prospector.
+Noe also participates in volunteering organizations with goals of serving her community.
+Her long-term goal is to establish a career in media using her skills in journalism and psychology to combat misinformation and raise campaigns about important issues to her such as mental health and human rights.

 All content by Vivien Noe